tauonfire/google-homepage/README.md

+Learning Project

-Doing the Odin Project course and trying to recreate the Google Start page
+Trying to recreate the Google Start page